-4. The Respondent filed objection to the Complaint and submitted as follows: The Complaint is not maintainable under law as admittedly the applicants are claiming reliefs based on as agreement executed on 21.05.2014.
+The Respondent filed objection to the Complaint 6. and submitted as follows: The Complaint is not maintainable under law as admittedly the applicants are claiming reliefs based on as agreement executed on 08.04.2013.
 The project was formulated by the Respondents in 36.39 Ares of land situated at Ernakulam 140 apartments.
-The agreement for sale and agreement for construction were executed on 21.05.2014 stipulating the conditions including the payment schedule.
-Clause 4 of the Agreement for Construction executed between the Complainant and the Respondent on 21.05.2014 is as follows- "The First party shall construct the apartment as per the specifications attached thereto and try the utmost possible to finish the work on or before 30.06.2016 provided the entire amount due to the First Party from the Second Party including statutory charges has been paid by the Second Party.
+The agreement for sale and agreement for construction were executed on 08.04.2013 stipulating the conditions including the payment schedule.
+Clause 4 of the Agreement for Construction executed between the Complainant and the Respondent on 08.04.2013 is as follows- "The First party shall construct the apartment as per the specifications attached thereto and try the utmost possible to finish the work on or before 31.03.2016 provided the entire amount due to the First Party from the Second Party including statutory charges has been paid by the Second Party.
 Possession will be handed over within 180 days from the date of paying the entire consideration including statutory charges."
 The date of handing over of possession has not become due as admittedly, the Complainants have not paid the entire consideration including statutory charges as agreed by the parties and the amount as per the final bill of Rs.
-5,05,044/- was only paid on 04/09/2021 and the possession was handed over immediately.
+5,16,126/- which is not paid till date.
 The Respondents produced copies of two occupancy certificates dated 27/05/2020 and 27/01/2021.
-The claim for interest calculation was against the settlement terms.
-As per the agreement, the completion of construction is subject to the payment of entire amounts due.
+As per the agreement, the completion of construction was subject to the payment of entire amounts due.
 There was a huge delay in payment of monthly instalments from the side of the Complainant.
 Therefore, having failed to pay the periodical instalment in time to meet the construction expenses, the contention raised by the Complainant by claiming interest from the Respondent is untenable.
-There was absolutely no wilful laches or negligence on the part of the

-Respondent/Builder in completing the construction and handing over the apartment to the Complainant.
+There was absolutely no wilful laches or negligence on the part of the Respondent/Builder in completing the construction and handing over the apartment to the Complainant.
 The project was completed in spite of the fact that the Complainant has not paid the entire amounts agreed to be paid as per the construction agreement, no cause of action for filing the above Complaint has arisen.
 Article 20(1) of the constitution of India stipulated that no person can be prosecuted and punished for an Act which was not made an offence at the time of its commission.
 The reliefs sought for in the above Complaint by the applicants are in the nature of a penalty which cannot be granted in view of the constitutional protection as above.
 The penal provision as above could be invoked only for agreements executed after the commencement of the RERA Act.
-It was also submitted that the Act came into force in the State of Kerala vide Notification No. G.O (P) No. 65/2019/LSGD dated 05/12/2019.
-Therefore, the provisions of the Act are not having any application to the facts and circumstances of the case.
+It was also submitted that the Act came into force in the State of Kerala vide Notification No. G.O (P) No.

+Act are not having any application to the facts and circumstances of the case.
 The Respondents submitted that there was a huge delay from the part of the Complainant in remitting the instalments as well as the balance payments as agreed.
 The interest calculation submitted by the Complainant is not correct.
+The Complainant has not yet paid the final payment as per the revised final bill issued by the Respondent.
 The Complainant has no right to claim interest for the amounts paid by Complainant and he is liable to pay the builder interest for delay in remitting instalments and the balance amount and hence the Complaint is to be dismissed.